Darren-Lionardo/Zombie-Apocalypse-Game-Project/README.md

 # Zombie-Apocalypse-Game-Project

 Hello There!
-What you're seeing here, is my first ever game since i started learning how to use Unity :)
+What you're seeing here, is my first ever game created since i started learning how to use Unity :)

 Our team consisted of 2 artists, 1 audio, and 1 coder.
 And yes, that 1 coder is me :)